danieldkim/active-columns/README.md

 or an array in the final position will be taken as the *init\_cols*, otherwise *init_cols* is undefined.
 Any string params before *init\_cols* will be taken as the *key*, *super\_column\_name*, and *column\_name*, in that order, of the object to be created.
-If none of these identifiers are provided, a column family object with no key will be created.
+If none of these identifiers are provided, a row object in {column family} with no key will be created.
 Active Columns will generate a UUID key for this object when saving it.

 *init\_cols* will be used to initialize the object created. it's root form -- hash or array -- must correspond to that required for the object being created.